-One of the reasons I chose to continue my education at Guelph was because I had a great relationship with my current faculty advisor, Dr. Eric Lyons.
-I have been working with Dr. Lyons for over 2 years now and he really helped me grow as a researcher.
+One of the reasons I chose to continue my education at Guelph was because I had a great relationship with my faculty advisor, Dr. Eric Lyons.
+I have been working with Dr. Lyons for a while and he really helped me grow as a researcher.
 It was through an independent study course in the final year of my undergrad where I gained experience conducting scientific research (which was later presented to industry and academia) that made me want to pursue a Master's.
-I chose to focus my Master's on agriculture (winter wheat) because I recognize the significant role that the agricultural sector has on Ontario and Canada's economy and food supply.
+I chose to focus my Master's on agriculture (winter wheat) because I recognized the significant role that the agricultural sector has on Ontario and Canada's economy and food supply.
 In short, I wanted to help improve the agricultural sector.
 Another reason was that Guelph is my home and I have so many great connections here so the choice was simple.

 About the research...

 The thing that really excites me about the work I do is that it has potential to help a lot of people down the road.
-If all goes well with my MSc, we could identify mechanisms associated with winter survival of winter wheat in Ontario and help future research isolate variables and develop a new breed.
-A moment that stands out from my MSc is getting to conduct my own research and applying all the theory into practical studies.
+We identified mechanisms associated with winter survival of winter wheat in Ontario and help future research isolate variables and develop a new breed.
+A moment that stands out from my MSc is getting to conduct my own research and apply all the theory into practical studies.
 What drew me to an MSc with a focus on winter wheat was the need to help people and have an impact in the agricultural sector.
 During a meeting with Dr. Eric Lyons during my undergrad he proposed this topic and I haven't looked back since.
-The steps that led me to this path were maintaining high grades throughout my undergrad, working as a researching, building connections with faculty at the U of G, and keeping an open mind.
+The steps that led me to this path were maintaining high grades throughout my undergrad, working as a researcher, building connections with faculty at the U of G, and keeping an open mind.

 How do you think your research can potentially improve life?

-The research I am conducting will help Ontario grain farmers, industry, and governments in regions that experience a lot of winter wheat loss due to low temperature flooding and ice encasement (LTFIC) events.
-My aim is to correlate morphological and physiological traits associated with superior survival under LTFIC for future screening in a breeding program.
+The research I conducted will help Ontario grain farmers, industry, and governments in regions that experience a lot of winter wheat loss due to low-temperature flooding and ice encasement (LTFIC) events.
+I aimed to correlate morphological and physiological traits associated with superior survival under LTFIC for future screening in a breeding program.